 3. Phishing Attacks Are Changing

-The Symantec study also shows that the popularity of zero-day vulnerabilities has declined in recent years, as only 23% of groups were known to exploit the zero-days cybersecurity holes, down from 2017’s 27%.
-(A zero-day vulnerability is a information security hole that is either unknown or unaddressed by the software vendor, allowing hackers to exploit it until the issue is fixed.)
+The Symantec study also shows that the popularity of zero-day vulnerabilities has declined in recent years, as only 23% of groups were known to exploit the zero-day cybersecurity holes, down from 2017’s 27%.
+(A zero-day vulnerability is an information security hole that is either unknown or unaddressed by the software vendor, allowing hackers to exploit it until the issue is fixed.)

 Meanwhile, the use of destructive malware continues to grow, as 8% of known groups use destructive tools, a 25% jump from 2017.

 Attackers are increasing their use of file sharing services in their phishing schemes, thanks to users’ trusting of OneDrive and other cloud file sharing services.
 Over 5,000 phishing emails using Sharepoint were reported in a 12-month period, while 2,000 attacks involving OneDrive were reported in the same period.

 4. Well-Informed Users Are the Best Defense Against Phishing

 Phishing awareness training for employees is arguably the best defense against phishing attacks.
 A 2019 report by Cofense mentions an example where company employees recognized a phishing attack and the security operations center was able to nip it in the bud within 19 minutes.

 When considering a phishing education plan for company employees, cybersecurity professionals say not to neglect training for executive-level users.
 Depending on the industry, executives like CEOs can be less tech-savvy than your average intern.
 (Remember the “whaling” section above?)

 When I warn of “Zombie Phish” I am not talking about an undead version of a popular rock band, but instead I’m referring to a popular type of phishing attack.